BDC Hamburger Icon

 • MLM companies are legal in the U.S.

-• In legitimate MLM companies, salespeople make most of their money selling the company’s products directly to consumers.
+• Salespeople in legitimate MLM companies make most of their money selling their products directly to consumers.

 • MLM reps may also make a percentage of downline associates’ sales.

-• Sales reps don’t have to recruit anyone and are paid based on their sales regardless of distributor recruitment
+• Sales reps don’t have to recruit anyone and are paid based on their sales, regardless of how the distributor recruits new employees.

 Here are some characteristics of pyramid schemes:

-• In a pyramid scheme, the primary way a salesperson makes money is by recruiting more and more downline sales associates, not by selling products.
+• In a pyramid scheme, a salesperson primarily makes money by recruiting more downline sales associates rather than selling products.

 • The pyramid operation relies on a continuous influx of new recruits and their “dues” payments.